Meet Our Training Leaders!

-Jason (Shivaji) started his journey into yoga 17 years ago when he moved into the beautiful ashram, Shoshoni.
+Jason (Shivaji) started his journey into yoga in 2000 when he moved into the beautiful ashram, Shoshoni.
 He had been looking for answers and a spiritual path for many years.
 In the ashram he found the answers he was seeking and much more as he learned to truly live like a yogi—each morning and evening chanting mantra and meditating, performing seva, and learning how to incorporate a spiritual practice throughout the day.
 He holds a Masters of Science degree in Biological Science where his research and training emphasize anatomy, physiology, and neurobiology.
-In the yoga teacher trainings, where he teaches the anatomy, philosophy, and meditation components, he fuses together both an academic and experiential understanding (through 15 years of yoga and meditation) of the mind and body.
+In the yoga teacher trainings, where he teaches the anatomy, philosophy, and meditation components, he fuses together both an academic and experiential understanding of the mind and body.